Mission 16 · Stage 2

 Player A wins

-First valid press sets locked so B cannot win this round.
+The first press locks the round so Player B cannot win this time.

 locked = true;